gunjanghate/PaperMint-Flow/README.md

-# Filecoin HBD - On‑Chain Research Publishing with NFT Rewards
+# Blockchain HBD - On‑Chain Research Publishing with NFT Rewards

-Filecoin HBD is a Next.js app for publishing research datasets and papers on‑chain.
+Blockchain HBD is a Next.js app for publishing research datasets and papers on‑chain.
 Authors are rewarded and receive an NFT minted as proof of ownership.
 Buyers can purchase access, and all activity is tracked via MongoDB and smart contract events.

 ## Highlights